 On-the-job training and apprenticeships

-You can get help paying for books, supplies, and housing while you’re learning a trade or skill through on-the-job training (OJT) or apprenticeships.
-Find out how to get education benefits.
+Learn how GI Bill training programs can help you pay for books, supplies, and housing while you’re learning a trade or skill through on-the-job training (OJT) or apprenticeships.
+Find out how to get these education benefits.

 You can get benefits if you qualify for the GI Bill and want to work in an industry or job that has OJT, like:

 - Spouses and children getting benefits through either the Fry Scholarship or the Survivors’ and Dependents’ Educational Assistance (DEA) Program

 - Children getting transferred benefits under the Post-9/11 GI Bill (also called Chapter 33)

 Exception: You can’t get OJT if you’re an active-duty service member or a spouse using a transferred benefit.